martinring/thesis/src/4-Timing.md

   do not have to traverse long sequences of rooms);
 - or by restricting the authorizations of the cards in such a way that a situation like above does not happen;
-- or by checking that \emph{before} a users enters a room no situation violating the safety property like above is created.
+- or by checking that *before* a users enters a room no situation violating the safety property like above is created.

 ### Formal Specification